 - Estate Administration Expenses: You may deduct any amount paid for administration of the estate and also the amount of any losses incurred by the estate during its administration.
 This includes such costs as attorney fees, appraisal fees, physical storage and maintenance costs, interest expenses incurred after death, etc.

-The Generation Skipping Transfer Tax (the GST Tax) is often referred to as the "Grandparents Tax" because it is the tax charged on transfers of an estate to one's grandchildren or to another relative more than one generation removed from you.
-The GST Tax also applies to transfers of an estate to a non-relative who is more than 37 and 1/2 years younger than you.
+The Generation Skipping Transfer Tax (the GST Tax) is often referred to as the Grandparents Tax because it is the tax charged on transfer of an estate to one's grandchildren or to another relative more than one generation removed from you.
+The GST Tax also applies to transfer of an estate to a non-relative who is more than 37 and 1/2 years younger than you.
 The GST Tax is assessed in addition to any Gift or Estate Taxes which may apply.